-This page explains the law on deciding where a child is to live including the different types of living arrangements and explaining the family court orders for residence.
+This page explains the law on deciding where a child is to live including the different types of living arrangements and applying to court to formalise arrangements.

 How do we decide where the child shall live?